wendybovill/quiz-project/README.md

 ## Future Development:

-1. Integrate additional General Knowledge quiz, and add more questions to the Wellbeing quiz.
+1. Integrate additional General Knowledge quiz, and add more questions to the Wellbeing quiz, which will require another scoring system for the additional quiz to keep the specific quiz scores separate.

-2. Set method for users to remove their own individual scores instead of clearing all the scores.

-3. Add a poll for users to take.
+2. Add a poll for users to take.

 # Acknowledgements